imagej/imagej.github.io/_pages/Manual_editing_of_tracks_using_TrackMate.md

 #### Moving an existing spot

 -   Double-click *inside* a spot on the displayer to select it for editing.
 It becomes green with a dashed line.
 -   Click and drag inside the selected spot to move its center around.
-To move it Z or in time, simply move the sliders at the bottom of the window and the spot will follow (shortcuts: '\<' & '\>' for Z, 'Alt + \>' & 'Alt + \<' to move in time).
+To move it Z or in time, simply move the sliders at the bottom of the window and the spot will follow (shortcuts: '&lt;' & '&gt;' for Z, 'Alt + &gt;' & 'Alt + &lt;' to move in time).
 -   When you are happy with its new location, double-click anywhere to leave the editing mode.
 You should notice that its thumbnail in TrackScheme gets updated.

 #### Creating a new spot

 -   Double-click on the image *outside* of any spot.
 -   A new spot is created, and is selected for edition.
 -   The previous remarks apply to change its location.

 #### Deleting an existing spot

 -   Select a spot by single-clicking inside it.
 It turns green.
 -   Press the {% include key content='Delete' %} key

 #### Changing the radius of a spot

 -   Select a spot for editing by double-slinking inside it.
 -   By holding the {% include key content='Alt' %} key, rotates the wheel button.
 This will change the spot's radius.
 -   Holding {% include key content='Shift' %}+{% include key content='Alt' %} changes its radius faster.
 -   Double-click anywhere when you are happy with the new radius.
 The spot thumbnail in TrackScheme gets updated.

 ### With the keyboard